floydkrom/Guardiola/Guardiola.md

   As football players and fans, it is hard not to admire the characteristic style of play of Guardiola's teams and the way he is consistently able to build his teams into the dominant force in their respective leagues.
 In the documentary "All or Nothing: Manchester City", it is crystal clear that Guardiola has a remarkable obsession with the tactical side of soccer and the style of play of his side.
 Everything Guardiola does as a manager seems to stem from an almost pathological attention to detail.
 As any football player will tell you, small details, performed consistently over time, can make the difference needed to crown a team champion at the end of the season.
 We are motivated to achieve a better understanding of these details through this analysis.

   This study is divided into six sections.
 The following section includes a biography of Pep Guardiola, including his time as a professional football player and as a coach.
-Next, we will then present the style of play Guardiola has implemented at Manchester City and how it has changed over the seasons.
+Next, we will present the style of play Guardiola has implemented at Manchester City and how it has changed over the seasons.
 We will then introduce our data before analyzing the results of various statistical transformations and visualizations.
 In the fifth section, we will summarize our findings and provide limitations and future research possibilities as an extension to this study.

 ### II.
 Pep Guardiola